MarcusPy/PAYDAY-2-update-2-overhaul-extras/README.md

 KillFeed - fancy postmortem log on the side

 Ultrawide Fix - made for 32:9 aspect ratio, should work for other ultrawides as well

+Mod Manager - Since BLT's mm is defunct, this is my solution for the time being.
+As of yet i havent implemented it within improvements compendium but decided to post it here in case someone wants to create their own settings